How do you choose where to travel? Do you have a long list of places you’d like to go to? Need ideas on how to choose

 You can go further and ask yourself what’s the purpose of your trip and what you want to get from it.

 I know many people who go on a trip without making plans or even thinking about what they want to do on their trip.

-That’s fine, but since you’ll have to decide what to do at some point, it’s better to decide before you go than to spend precious vacation time on making decisions.
+That’s fine, but since you’ll have to decide what to do at some point, it’s better to decide before you go than to spend precious vacation time on making those decisions.

 How do you balance that with the need for spontaneity?
 Simple make a general plan.
 You can change it later if you like when you arrive at your destination – there’s always room for that.

 The thing you want to avoid is finding yourself wasting way too much time on the internet during your trip, searching for things to do… do it in advance and make the most of your time when you travel.